Why use neuropsychological testing for drug abuse treatment?

 Because neuropsychological tests assist in diagnoses of mental health disorders, clinicians can better determine whether some traits are psychological or organic (meaning a result of brain trauma or the onset of a disease such as Alzheimer’s).
 By understanding the cause of certain behaviors, each individual can be helped in the most appropriate way.

-Neuropsychological testing with Enterhealth
+Psychological testing with Enterhealth

-Neuropsychological testing is just one aspect of our treatment plans.
+Psychological testing is just one aspect of our treatment plans.
 It benefits our staff to know what exactly you are experiencing, and it helps you to better understand your experience as well.
 Together, we can work out an individualized rehabilitation and recovery plan that addresses your unique needs and goals.

 This approach has been found to have an especially dramatic increase in the success rates for those with a dual-diagnosis.
-In combination with medical maintenance, neurofeedback therapy has also been shown to greatly reduce drug or alcohol cravings, allowing patients to focus on treatment, which further increases the likelihood of a successful recovery.
+In combination with medical maintenance, psychological feedback therapy has also been shown to greatly reduce drug or alcohol cravings, allowing patients to focus on treatment, which further increases the likelihood of a successful recovery.

 Written by Joshua M. Masino, PsyD, Neuropsychologist and Enterhealth Director of Neuropsychological Services